 5. National Treasure (2004)

 Nicolas Cage is Benjamin Franklin Gates, an amateur cryptologist who discovers the location of a lost treasure is well within reach—if he can manage to steal the Declaration of Independence—in National Treasure.
 Thanks to events depicted in the movie, some visitors to the National Archives have asked if there really is a secret map on the back of the document.
 (Answer: nope.)
-The 2007 sequel, National Treasure: Book of Secrets, is also on the service.
+The 2007 sequel, National Treasure 2: Book of Secrets, is also on the service.

 6. The Muppet Movie (1979)

 Take a road trip with Kermit and company in their first full-length feature, which sees the frog on his way to Hollywood.
-Steve Martin and Orson Welles make cameos; so does a very young Tim Burton, playing a puppeteer in the film’s finale.
+Steve Martin and Orson Welles make cameos, as does a very young Tim Burton (playing a puppeteer in the film’s finale).

 7. TRON (1982)

 Jeff Bridges finds himself trapped inside a computer in this cutting-edge and neon-lit look at a cyber world that marks some of the first use of computer effects in film.
 Writer and director Steve Lisberger was inspired by a demo reel of computer animation and the video game Pong.
-The belated sequel, 2010’s TRON: Legacy, is also available.
+The belated sequel, 2010’s TRON: Legacy, is also available to stream.

 8. Return to Oz (1985)

-This sort-of sequel to 1939’s The Wizard of Oz, which was considered audacious upon its release, finds Dorothy back in trouble and surrounded by a new group of friends, including Tik-Tok and Jack Pumpkinhead.
+This sort-of sequel to 1939’s The Wizard of Oz was considered audacious upon its release.
+The movie finds Dorothy back in trouble and surrounded by a new group of friends, including Tik-Tok and Jack Pumpkinhead.
 Star Fairuza Balk was cast after 1000 girls auditioned.